paylike/api-docs/README.md

 #### Country

-See https://github.com/paylike/countries for a list of supported countries.
-It also has ISO 3166-1-alpha-2 codes and primary currency of each country.
+See https://github.com/paylike/countries for a list of supported countries, their code and official currency.

 #### Currency